-It cannot be determined until today why some individual suffer from an anaphylactic shock while others do not.
-Individuals who have allergies and asthma are inclined to suffer from these reactions.
+It is impossible to determine why some individual suffer from an anaphylactic shock while others do not.
+Individuals who have allergies and asthma are likely to suffer from these reactions.
 The consumption of nuts, eggs, peanuts, cow’s milk, soy, fish, wheat as well as shellfish can also experience an anaphylactic shock.
 Even consuming a small part of a particular food can trigger a reaction.
 The venom from insect stings as well as certain substances such as latex and medications can trigger an allergic reaction.

 What to do during anaphylactic shock?

 - In the hospital setting, the doctors will stop all blood transfusions and medications.
 If the doctor continues to administer blood and medications, it might hinder instead of helping the individual.
 The blood and medication will only increase the number of white blood cells in the body.

 - The doctor will administer epinephrine by using a needle or inhaler.
 Upon administration via an injection or inhalation, it increases the blood pressure, ease breathing and stop the swelling.
 Upon injecting epinephrine, the individual will usually recover quickly from the shock.